humemai/co-learning/graph-learning/README.md

 This data is stored in [`../typedb-schema-and-data/`](../typedb-schema-and-data/).
-Originally both schema and the data were made with TypeDB, which is a key-value pair pair sort of data.
+Originally both schema and the data were made with TypeDB, which is a key-value pair sort of data.
 This data is not necessarily a graph type of data.
 So I convert it to RDF data.

 **TODO-1: The excel files had more than one sheet per file. pandas dataframe only use the first sheet.
 Ask Emma if it's necessary to use other sheets as well.**

 **TODO-2: Next time I get this data, find a way to get it raw TypeDB data, not an excel file.
-It wasn't so eays to parse the excel spreadsheets.**
+It wasn't so easy to parse the excel spreadsheets.**

 ## OWL/RDF ontology (schema)